 Pretty much all brands of milk will support farmers, as even if the company is foreign (Anchor and Mainland are NZ-owned, Great Ocean Road is Canadian and Pauls is Italian) as the milk is still being supplied by Aussie farmers.
 Scroll to the end of this post for a list of milk brands you can buy to help our farmers.

-And there is good reason to have more dairy if you aren't lactose intolerant.
+And there is good reason to drink more milk (full-fat preferably) if you aren't lactose intolerant.
 A new study finds the dairy fats found in milk, yogurt and cheese may help protect against Type 2 diabetes, reported NPR.

 "People who had the most dairy fat in their diet had about a 50 percent lower risk of diabetes" compared with people who consumed the least dairy fat, says Dariush Mozaffarian, dean of the Friedman School of Nutrition Science and Policy at Tufts University, who is also an author of the study.